 Film Studies is an academic discipline that examines the historical, theoretical and critical approaches to cinema as both an aesthetic art form and as a medium of representation.
 It develops skills of analysis through the study of the formal elements of film (cinematography, editing, sound, mise-en-scene and performance) and considers how these create and provoke meaning for the spectator.
 The course also explores the wider social and political contexts surrounding the production of film.

 Students will be introduced to a wide variety of films, combining the study of Old and New Hollywood with contemporary/independent American cinema, exploring British Cinema, whilst also engaging with European and Global Cinema.
 Studies in Documentary, Experimental and Silent Cinema enhance the breadth of the learning experience.
-The course also includes a practical unit where students can make a short film and put their understanding of film language into practice.
+The course also includes a practical unit where students make a short film and put their understanding of film language into practice.

-Subjects that combine well with Film Studies
+Which subjects combine well with Film Studies?

 English, Photography, Art and Design, Music, Philosophy, History, Psychology, Politics, Sociology and Drama.
 Film Studies is a discursive, essay-based subject driven by a combination of critical theory and analysis.
 Therefore, Film Studies works well when taken alongside other theory-based essay subjects.
-The practical element of the subject (30% of the final mark) also means that it compliments other practical based subjects.
+The practical element of the subject (30% of the final mark) also means that it compliments other practical-based subjects.

-What careers and University courses can Film Studies lead to?
+What careers and university courses can Film Studies lead to?

-You will develop analytical, creative and technical skills alongside a range of other highly transferable skills, including: research, time management, critical thinking and project management.
+You will develop analytical, creative and technical skills alongside a range of other highly transferable skills, including: research, time management, critical thinking and project-management.

 Two written examination papers are taken at the end of the A Level Film Studies course: